 - Twenty-one year old and older persons serving beer or other alcoholic drinks at private parties.

 In one instance, we learned of a young woman at a concert who asked a younger friend to hold her beer for a moment while she sorted through her purse.
 Although the two young women were only months apart, one was over 21 and one was below 21.
 Police cited both women for the incident: one with Unlawful Acts, and one with Illegal Possession or Consumption of Ethyl Alcohol by an Underage Person, also known as minor in possession (MIP), C.R.S.
 18-13-122.

 Adams County And Jefferson County Attorney For Unlawful Acts – Alcohol

 Don’t let a common occurrence such as serving alcohol to a person who looked over twenty-one in Adams County destroy your clean criminal record with a charge of Unlawful Acts.
 Defenses are available to this overly strict charge in Jefferson County.
-Contact the experienced criminal trial attorneys at the O'Malley and Sawyer, LLC, today at 303-731-0719.
+Contact the experienced criminal trial attorneys at the Sawyer Legal Group, LLC, today at 303-731-0719.
 Together, we can protect your future.